LZhenwen/MWP-BERT/Pre-training/zh/README.md

-## Pre-training on Chinese dataset
+## Pre-training on Chinese dataset.

 **1. How to pre-train a MWP-BERT model:**
 ```